Diversity, Equity and Inclusion

 The committee has adopted a “shared leadership” model that empowers all of its members to lead DEI initiatives and contribute towards achieving the committee’s goals.
 Ideally the committee will have representation from all career stages in the department (students, postdocs, faculty, and staff).

-Your DEI Committee Members for the 2021-2022 Academic Year:Scott Dodelson (faculty)
+Your DEI Committee Members for the 2022-2023 Academic Year:Amanda Bodnar (staff)

 Rachel Mandelbaum (faculty) - committee chair